SharkiKong/sharkikong.github.io/index.md

 ## Welcome to my portfolio

-My name is Roman Filimonov and I student of Minsk College of Business
+My name is **Roman Filimonov** and I student of Minsk College of Business as a programmer.

-### Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+I want to become a good programmer 'cause I really intrested in this theme.

+                                                          ##Interest##

+Of course I intrested in programmin, but at my free time as all student I think I like to play some video games or serfing internet

 ```markdown
 Syntax highlighted code block